 CARS WITH GUNS

 The vehicular combat sub-genre is one that is mysteriously scarce in the current gaming scene, but in the late ‘90s, it exploded in the wake of Twisted Metal.
 Much like how Street Fighter wasn’t the first fighting game, Twisted Metal was hardly the first vehicular combat game; it was just the one that cemented the genre.
-On that thought, vehicular combat didn’t meet the same lasting success as the fighting or beat-‘em-up genres, but there was undeniably a surge of them towards the turn of the millenium.
+On that thought, vehicular combat didn’t meet the same lasting success as the fighting or beat-‘em-up genres, but there was undeniably a surge of them towards the turn of the millennium.
 Vigilante 8, Battletanx, Rogue Trip (a game actually by the original Twisted Metal devs), and many more all hit the market to varying levels of success.

 The concept is simple.
 You’re given control of a chosen vehicle, and you have to destroy everyone else in the arena.
 In Twisted Metal’s case, most of the vehicles are simple civilian cars and trucks modified with machine guns and rocket launchers.
 You have a monster truck, a police car, a motorcycle, and, of course, an ice cream truck driven by an insane clown.